GerardoWacker/GerardoWacker/README.md

 <ul>
   <li>I'm currently living in Buenos Aires City, even though I was born in Concordia, Entre Rios.</li>
   <li>I've lived in more than 7 cities throughout my life.</li>
-  <li>My dream is to live and work in Japan 🇯🇵.
-That's why I'm learning its language</li>
   <li>I have a cat, whose name is Tita.</li>
   <li>I used to be able to play the piano 🎹, but I lost practice due to studying.</li>
   <li>My favourite drink is <a href="https://en.wikipedia.org/wiki/Mate_(drink)">Mate 🧉</a>.</li>